rails/rails/guides/source/asset_pipeline.md

 ```

 Provided that the pipeline is enabled within your application (and not disabled
-in the current environment context), this file is served by Sprockets.
+in the current environment context), this file is served by Propshaft.
 If a file
 exists at `public/assets/rails.png` it is served by the web server.

 Alternatively, a request for a file with an SHA256 hash such as